mpadge/hackmd-stat-software/regression.md

 - **RE4.13** Predictor variables, and associated "metadata" where applicable.

-### 4.2 Extrapolation and Forecasting
+### 4.2 Prediction, Extrapolation, and Forecasting

+Not all regression software is intended to, or can, provide distinct abilities to extrapolate or forecast.
+Moreover, identifying cases in which a regression model is used to extrapolate or forecast may often be a non-trivial exercise.
+It may nevertheless be possible, for example when input data used to construct a model are unidimensional, and data on which a prediction is to be based extend beyond the range used to construct the model.
+Where reasonably unambiguous identification of extrapolation or forecasting using a model is possible, the following standards apply:

-- **RE4.14** Where Regression Software is intended to, or can, be used to extrapolate or forecast values, values should also be provided for extrapolation or forecast *errors*.
+- **RE4.14** Where possible, values should also be provided for extrapolation or forecast *errors*.
 - **RE4.15** Sufficient documentation and/or testing should be provided to demonstrate that forecast errors, confidence intervals, or equivalent values increase with forecast horizons.

+Distinct from extrapolation or forecasting abilities, the following standard applies to regression software which relies on, or otherwise provides abilities to process, categorical grouping variables:

+- **RE4.16** Regression Software which models distinct responses for different categorical groups should include the ability to submit new groups to `predict()` methods.

 ### 4.3 Reporting Return Results

-- **RE4.16** Model objects returned by Regression Software should implement or appropriately extend a default `print` method which provides an on-screen summary of model (input) parameters and (output) coefficients.
+- **RE4.17** Model objects returned by Regression Software should implement or appropriately extend a default `print` method which provides an on-screen summary of model (input) parameters and (output) coefficients.
-- **RE4.17** Regression Software may also implement `summary` methods for model objects, and in particular *should* implement distinct `summary` methods for any cases in which calculation of summary statistics is computationally non-trivial (for example, for bootstrapped estimates of confidence
+- **RE4.18** Regression Software may also implement `summary` methods for model objects, and in particular *should* implement distinct `summary` methods for any cases in which calculation of summary statistics is computationally non-trivial (for example, for bootstrapped estimates of confidence